kube-zen/zen-watcher/docs/CRD.md

 #### Optional Fields

 - `spec.resource` - Affected Kubernetes resource
+  - `spec.resource.namespace` - **Intentionally preserved** to support granular RBAC policies (e.g., 'security-team can only view Observations in prod-* namespaces') and compliance auditing.
+This enables multi-tenancy controls while maintaining infrastructure-blind design (no cluster-unique identifiers like AWS account ID).
 - `spec.details` - Event-specific details (flexible JSON)
 - `spec.detectedAt` - Timestamp when event was detected
 - `spec.ttlSecondsAfterCreation` - TTL in seconds after creation (Kubernetes native style, like Jobs).
 Observation will be deleted by GC after this duration.
 If not set, uses default TTL from GC configuration.